 Asking as an equal here is key that I am worthy of being the best I can be, I am able to help other people best when I am free of ideas of defects and shortcomings.

 When I’m free of criticism, and judgments of my imperfections.

-This helps me to ask with all my heart to ask without reservation, we’ve gotten here, by going through the previous Steps in AA of especially Step 4, and Step 5, getting to really look at ourselves and seeing —Whoa, there’s a lot more than a drinking problem going on here, There’s some serious stuff going on here—
+This helps me to ask with all my heart to ask without reservation, we’ve gotten here, by going through the previous Steps in AA of especially Step 4, and Step 5, getting to really look at ourselves and seeing —Whoa, there’s a lot more than a drinking problem going on here—

 Especially if somehow you’ve gotten this far, and you can’t stand the idea of God or any of that gets you confused with religion.

 Just set it as an intention.
 I am free of all my defects and shortcomings.

 There’s a part in the Big Book of Alcoholics Anonymous that says, “God does not render us and keep us white as snow without our cooperation”.
 That means one week of cooperation, we are rendered white as snow, we are free from our defects of character, we can fully help another person.

 This doesn’t mean that we’re instantly just shaped into something we don’t recognize, it means suddenly, we see that our defects of character like selfishness, self-centeredness, suddenly, we see that we have so much experience with selfishness and self-centeredness, that we can help someone else to transcend their selfishness and their self-centeredness.

 Every incursion or every time we see some selfish interest or self centeredness come up again, we’re brought back to Step 7 —God, please remove my shortcomings.
 Please let me see myself free of any defects from character I am perfectly created today—.

 If you don’t want to bring God into your Step 7, another way is to set the affirmation.
 “I am perfect today, I am free of character defects, I am free of shortcomings”.